sdcondon/SCFirstOrderLogic/src/SCFirstOrderLogic.Documentation/wwwroot/md/getting-started.md

 ### Writing Sentences as Code with LanguageIntegration

-Finally, there are the types to be found in the `LanguageIntegration` namespace.
+The `LanguageIntegration` namespace contains classes for writing sentences in a language-integrated manner.
 The `SentenceFactory` in this namespace is based on the idea of modelling the domain as an IEnumerable&lt;T&gt;, then expressing our sentence as a boolean-valued LINQ expression.
 Like this:

 ```